-Since the Nineties and Noughties, we've seen the prevalence of queue culture extend to everything from baguette bag to literal baguette.
-On TikTok, the queue itself is so much of an event that the search term #queues has now garnered more than 40 million views.
+Since the early Nineties, we've seen queue culture extend to everything from streetwear drops to the humble bagel, with no item being overlooked in its ability to build anticipation as the build-up to purchase draws close.
+On TikTok, the queue itself is so much of an event that the search term #queues has amassed more than 40 million views.

 Reporting on this trend in The Times, Laura Craik comments, "Nobody seems to enjoy queueing more than Gen Z...perhaps that's not surprising.
-Time-consuming as they are, queues are also a shared experience, bonding the queuers in pursuit of a common goal."
+Timeconsuming as they are, queues are also a shared experience, bonding the queuers in pursuit of a common goal."